 Pre-Orders For My Book Are Live—Now We Just Need a Cover Pre-Orders for My Book Drystone – A Life Rebuilt Are Open!
 But What About the Cover?
 My book, Drystone – A Life Rebuilt, is now available for pre-order!
 (If you don’t want to read through my chat about why pre-orders matter to authors, the info and links are at the bottom

 How I Get Anything Done Ever After a lifetime of struggle, I was diagnosed with ADHD at 36.
 I’d long suspected I was neurodivergent, but the diagnosis still hit me harder than I expected.
 So much grief.
-The question—what would my life have looked like if I’d known this as a child?
-The
+The question - what would my life have looked like if I’d known this as a child?

 Digital V Film Often when I am taking photographs I'll shoot the same image on digital and film.
 I find it interesting to compare the final results.
 Below, digital images are first, then the 35mm version, and the square images are medium format.
 Images were shot with comparable camera settings between